ArcPh1r3/Hunk/README.md

 ## Changelog

+`1.0.9`
+- Fixed broken weapon icon and NRE spam

+`1.0.8`
+- Neck snap can now be cancelled early by simply moving, and the dodge cancel window has been moved to immediately after the snap
+- Stage 5 Infected monsters now swap to the neutral team, heavily nerfed their sustain as well
+- Reanimated SMG and Pistol reloads
+- Fixed weapon/item models not having any normal maps
+- Fixed weapon menu not working on controllers (fix by RandomlyAwesome!)

 `1.0.7`
 - Added a custom escape sequence with BGM and everything (can be disabled in config if you hate epicness)
-- Fixed possibility of Chemnical Flamethrower SFX playing infinitely if HUNK died while using it (unsure if this actually happened, but just in case)
+- Fixed possibility of Chemical Flamethrower SFX playing infinitely if HUNK died while using it (unsure if this actually happened, but just in case)

 `1.0.6`
 - Added custom portrait for Tofu